kataras/build-a-better-web-together/declaration.md

-For profiling  there are eight (8) generated routes with filled pages:
+For profiling  there are eight (8) generated routes with filed pages:

  -   /debug/pprof
  -  /debug/pprof/cmdline